klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/FromInjectionToHijacking/readme.md

 due to their specific functionalities.
 But this is, of course, not an ideal strategy.

 A more natural approach would be studying the target process deeply.
-Starting from the IAT, we can collect a reasonable list of API called by the victim process.
+Starting from the IAT, we can collect a reasonable list of APIs called by the victim process.
 But doing that would probably not be even close enough, as we would still miss at least the following:

 * Function called by custom DLLs